agapoli89/The-breed-s-base/README.md

 # The-breed-s-base

 ### The base contains images of the most popular breeds in the world.
-The date is fetching from: https://thedogapi.com/
+The data is fetching from: https://thedogapi.com/

 ### Technologies: HTML5, CSS3, JS, API.